-Topics include software issues related to new company configuration, security controls, and troubleshooting.
+Topics include issues related to new company configuration.
 Accounting applications are in the areas of bank reconciliation, payroll programming and reporting, sales and excise tax reporting, and management of payables, receivables, and cash.
-Emphasis is placed on the skills and attitudes needed to assume a "full-charge" office bookkeeping position.
-QuickBooks Accounting software will be used in this course.
+Emphasis is placed on the skills needed to assume a office bookkeeping position.
+QuickBooks Accounting software will be introduced in this course.